siddhi-io/siddhi-store-redis/docs/index.md

 Siddhi-store-redis
 ======================================

-The **siddhi-store-redis extension** is an extension for siddhi Solr event table implementation.
+The **siddhi-store-redis extension** is an extension for siddhi redis event table implementation.
 This extension can be used to persist events to a
-Solr cloud instance of version 6.x.x.
+Redis instance of version 4.x.x.

 Find some useful links below:

-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-solr">Source code</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-Redis">Source code</a>
-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-solr/releases">Releases</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-Redis/releases">Releases</a>
-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-solr/issues">Issue tracker</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-Redis/issues">Issue tracker</a>

 ## Latest API Docs

-Latest API Docs is <a target="_blank" href="https://wso2-extensions.github.io/siddhi-store-solr/api/1.0.15">1.0.15</a>.

 ## Prerequisites
- - A Default configset needs to be uploaded to the zookeper of SolrCloud (If you test in your local machine, you can start the Solr cloud using  command "./solr -e cloud" and upload the "basic_configs" configset)
+ - Redis Server instance should be started and ready to connect via redis java API.

 ## How to use